wcarlsen/serverless-flask-test/README.md

 Make sure you have awscli configured before you start.

-To deploy to staging run:
+To deploy to staging run

-´´´ Bash
+´´´bash
 up
 ´´´